bisc/prospect/README.md

 ```

 ## Running Baseline Pyro Scripts
 Included in this repository are a collection of scripts written in Pyro v1.5.1 (based on Python v3.8.5).
-They may be found in experiments -> baseline.
+They can be found in experiments -> baseline.
 The "accurate" baseline scripts imperatively generate data from several example specifications found in experiments -> specs.
 The "naive" scripts highlight potential pitfalls of imperatively coding the specifications in this way.
 You can run the scripts using the follow steps.
 1) Install Python and Pyro using the instructions here: https://pyro.ai/.
 2) In your terminal, navigate to the directory containing the script(s).
 3) For the static and time-invariant scripts, type "python <filename.py> <# of time steps desired>".
 For the time-variant scripts, type "python <filename.py> <# of time steps desired> <# of time series desired>".